Blood Basics

 Fire Safety Checklist from http://www.sparky.org/family.html

-Unit 5: Accident Reconstruction
+Unit 6: Accident Reconstruction

-NOTE: The CRASH: The Science of Collisions unit is geared towards the high school level, but several of the activities targeting Newton's Laws can be used at the junior high level.
+During this unit students investigate Newton's Laws of Motion to analyze an accident scene to determine the sequence of events that lead up to the accident, explain damage resulting from the accident, and "solve" cases.
+I use activities from CRASH: The Science of Collisions, which is geared towards the high school level, but several of the activities targeting Newton's Laws can be used at the junior high level.
 Our district purchased the CRASH kit and I share it with the high school physics teacher.
 Many of the lessons could also be incorporated into driver's education classes.
-It is pricey at $995, but check with your local community groups, police/fire departments, or insurance companies for possible funding assistance.
-Also check out the Physics of Automobile Crashes book available from the same site for $29.00.
+Use the contact form on their website to see if your high school can receive the program for free!

 Other Resources:

-CSI Adventure
+CSI Adventure (GPS)

 I developed this geocaching activity for use with the CSI summer camp program at the Smithsonian in DC.
 For this activity, teams of students use GSP receivers to find 10 "evidence" caches.
 Each cache contains a cache card with 3-4 questions the students must answer or tasks they need complete.
 Each cache has a different theme and relate to the material the students investigated during the camp.
 After a team completes a cache and has all the correct answers, they are provided with a clue card that will help them determine the next waypoint in the adventure.